postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 >
 > <img alt="Encode Parameter" src="https://assets.postman.com/postman-docs/encode-param.jpg" width="400px"/>

-To send a path parameter, enter the parameter name into the URL field, preceded by a colon, for example `:id`.
+To send a path parameter, enter the parameter name into the URL field, after a colon, for example `:id`.
 When you enter a path parameter, Postman will populate it in the __Params__ tab, where you can also edit it.

 ![Path Parameter](https://assets.postman.com/postman-docs/path-param.jpg)